neilscholtz/Airflow-BoxChamp-Pipeline/readme.md

 There are 2 dags, _attendance_ and _attendance2_.
 - _attendance_ runs without updating members & leads (good if you want to backfill the attendance)
 - _attendance2_ runs first by updating members & leads (best to keep the member & lead data fresh and updated)

+### Additional information
+The folder _temp/_ contains example files that are downloaded as html and then parsed to json files.